 Real Time Strategy

-Unusual for a real time strategy game, Star Wars: Empire at War features small to sizable civilian populations and are interactive in that they'll either side with you and be controllable by the player, or side with the enemy, depending on that planet's pre-determined allegiance.
-Not only that but, when used in a large enough group, they were actually pretty powerful units (capable of taking down enemy walkers and tanks even!) and if nothing else they were strong enough to make for very useful distractions or at minimum scouting (they respawn until their buildings are destroyed).
+- Unusual for a real time strategy game, Star Wars: Empire At War features small to sizable civilian populations and are interactive in that they'll either side with you and be controllable by the player, or side with the enemy, depending on that planet's pre-determined allegiance.
+Not only that, some of these units are capable of taking down tanks (Geonosians or Ewoks, for example) and if nothing else can make for very useful distractions or at minimum scouting (they respawn until their buildings are destroyed).
 Also, they can capture points, meaning you don't have to drop your own infantry.

-- Likewise, in Command & Conquer: Red Alert 2, large cities usually had a (sparse) civilian population spread throughout the city, which for the most part the player couldn't interact with beyond using them as target practice.
-In multiplayer, Soviets could mind control them with Yuri (and they have unique civilian soundbites when controlled), and wrap them in explosives with Ivan—-this even worked on cattle.
-The expansion pack Yuri's Revenge expanded the set of mind control units and provided a "grinder" building you could feed them to for resources.
+- Likewise, in Command & Conquer: Red Alert 2, large cities usually have a (sparse) civilian population spread throughout the city, which for the most part the player can't interact with beyond using them as target practice.
+In multiplayer, Soviets can mind control them with Yuri (and they have unique civilian soundbites when controlled), and wrap them in explosives with Ivan—-this even works on cattle.
+The expansion pack Yuri's Revenge expands the set of mind control units and provides a "grinder" building you can feed them to for resources.
 Soylent Tank is people.

-Played straight, however, in that while city sizes are at least above the threshold of sustainability (unlike most games), they're still ridiculously small for the cities in question, to provide better game balance and the possibility of a player actually upgrading a city within a reasonable amount of time.
-This is most notable in Rome, where the practical upper limit on population is ~36000; whereas in Real Life one of Rome's many advantages was its effectively infinite manpower compared to its rivals (the city itself having a population in the millions.
+- Played straight, however, in that while city sizes are at least above the threshold of sustainability (unlike most games), they're still ridiculously small for the cities in question, to provide better game balance and the possibility of a player actually upgrading a city within a reasonable amount of time.
+This is most notable in Rome, where the practical upper limit on population is ~36000; whereas in Real Life one of Rome's many advantages was its effectively infinite manpower compared to its rivals (the city itself having a population of roughly a million.
 In the ancient world.).

 Role Playing Game